 His wings lay to the side.
-The act of tearing them off had hurt more than he could ever explain, but now that they were off the jagged wounds in his flesh were just numb.
+The act of tearing them off had hurt more than he could explain but the jagged wounds in his flesh just felt numb.

-He felt numb, but then he remembered his anger.
+Then he remembered his anger.
 He remembered why he was doing what he was doing.
-He remembered why he was doing this.
-He remembered for who he was doing this.
+He remembered who he was doing this for.

 And he smiled.